facundobatista/foffinf/README.md

 # foffinf

-A way to use stdlib's logging with the new Format Specification Mini-Language
+A way to use stdlib's logging with the new Format Specification Mini-Language.

 # What?